cristmasbox/MAAT/README.md

 # Mobile API for Ancient Texts (MAAT)
-Library for rendering egyptian hieroglyphic texts.
+A library for rendering egyptian hieroglyphic texts by using the `GlyphX` format.